 Attachment Reminder has always been one of our more basic features.
 It was always available for free for all users, and we never classified it as one of our 'smart' features.
 Because of this, email clients have started offering it by default.
 The most recent addition to this is the 2022 release of Mac Ventura, which offers its own attachment reminder feature.

 For these reasons, Mailbutler has decided to replace the Attachment Reminder feature for both Apple Mail and Gmail with the clients' native feature (as Gmail also offers its own native attachment reminder feature).
-Replacing this feature allows us to focus our capacity on our smart features, such as big updates to Send Later, Teams and Undo Send, of which more below.
+Replacing this feature allows us to focus our capacity on our smart features, such as big updates to Send Later, and Teams of which more below.
 We want to focus on these features because they are the things we offer nobody else does, and if we spend more time on them, we can make Mailbutler even better for you!

 Mailbutler Attachment Reminder will be replaced for Apple Mail users after you update to MacOS Ventura and update Mailbutler after the release.
 For Gmail users, it will be after you update your version of Mailbutler.
 If you decide to stay on an older version of the MacOS, Mailbutler's Attachment Reminder will remain for you, rather than changing to the native version in Gmail or Apple Mail.

 All that being said, we listen to our customers and make our changes based on their - that is to say, your! - feedback.
 So if you have any ideas on how we could improve Attachment Reminder and make it a worthwhile feature to keep in our product, or if you have any other thoughts or suggestions, please message our Support Team at firstname.lastname@example.org or head over to our Feature Requests page to leave us feedback.

 And that's it for September!
 Stay tuned for more updates in the future.

 August 2022 product release update